SOUTHWEST FLYING CLUB

-ARTICLE XII.
+ARTICLE XIII.
 VACANCIES

 1. If the Office of President, Vice President, Secretary, Treasurer, Maintenance Officer, Safety Officer, Membership Officer, or Plane Captain becomes vacant for any reason, the Board of Directors shall appoint a successor who shall hold office for the unexpired term of his predecessor.

-ARTICLE XIII.
+ARTICLE XIV.
 SAFETY BOARD

 1. A Safety Board consisting of the officers of the Club shall be convened for any aircraft accident or incident involving either a member or any equipment belonging to the Club.